stagenow/docs/edge/source/gettingstarted.md

 The Administrator home screen lists profiles grouped by stages of completion.

 ### Current IP Address
-The top-right corner of the screen shows the IP address currently used, useful for when you need to connect to the Staging Server.
+The top of the screen shows the IP address currently used, useful for when you need to connect to the Staging Server.

 If only one IP address is available, StageNow selects this.